 Other than the support for the someday-to-be-released Apple TV, the marquee feature of the

-is its full-screen Cover Flow view—the view that spreads your iTunes library’s album covers across your computer screen.
+new iTunes 7.1 is its full-screen Cover Flow view—the view that spreads your iTunes library’s album covers across your computer screen.
 Yet, attractive as this view may be, navigating it has proven confounding to some people.
 It’s like this:

 If you’ve sorted your library or playlist by album or artist and invoke full-screen Cover Flow view by clicking the Cover Flow button at the top of the iTunes window (or typing Command-Option-5 on the Mac or Control-Alt-5 on a Windows PC) and then clicking the Full-screen button at the right of the Cover Flow window (or typing Command-F on the Mac or Control-F in Windows), you navigate with the mouse by doing the following.

 To play the foremost album, click the Play button.
 Click Play again to pause.